dummy3k/truthmaschine/readme.txt

 Make a config file as follows::

-    paster make-config thetruth config.ini
+    paster make-config thetruth production.ini

 Tweak the config file as appropriate and then setup the application::

     paster setup-app config.ini

-Then you are ready to go.
+The Test-Webserver can be started with the following command in the ``thetruth`` directory

+    paster serve --reload config.ini

 Setting up the Development Environment
 ======================================

-To set up the Pylons Virtual Enviroment run
+To set up the Virtual Enviroment run:

-    python go-pylons.py pylons
+    python go-pylons.py virtualenv

-(Windows only) Add the pylons\Scripts folder to your %PATH%
+(Windows only) Add the virtualenv\Scripts folder to your %PATH%

 Then run